 Banco Hipotecario Nacional… I think by José V. Frugone…

 …but the Banco de Córdoba is definitely by Francisco Tamburini.
-He’s the same architect that put the central arch on the Casa Rosada, among many other projects.
+He’s the same architect that put the central arch on the Casa Rosada, among many other projects in Argentina.

 Of course, Córdoba has its chinos (mini-markets) just like Buenos Aires: